angristan/awesome-stars/README.md

 ## HTML

+- [panr/hugo-theme-hello-friend](https://github.com/panr/hugo-theme-hello-friend) - Pretty basic theme for Hugo that covers all of the essentials.
+All you have to do is start typing!
 - [shalzz/zola-deploy-action](https://github.com/shalzz/zola-deploy-action) - Github action for building a Zola site and deploying to Github Pages
 - [ejmg/zerm](https://github.com/ejmg/zerm) - a minimalist and dark theme for Zola
 - [mattermost/focalboard](https://github.com/mattermost/focalboard) - Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.